 Not only is it a huge task but it is also not just yet another international summit.
 Most experts believe COP26 has a unique urgency.

 Our COP26 – The Year of Climate activities will build on a series of overlapping themes around the ways in which people, the climate crisis, and satellite technology interact with one another.
 This page will be the hub for all our activities, so check back regularly, and follow us on social media to get the latest updates as they happen.

-We begin our activities with our first event on 22 July which looks at the challenges of pollution and clean air and how satellite technology can provide actionable solutions.
-We will then explore zero emission vehicles and climate friendly transport and how space plays a vital role in the development of these technologies and how these types of innovations contribute to global net zero targets.
+We began our activities with our first event on 22 July 2021 which looked at the challenges of pollution and clean air and how satellite technology can provide actionable solutions.
+Going forward, we will explore zero emission vehicles and climate friendly transport and how space plays a vital role in the development of these technologies and how these types of innovations contribute to global net zero targets.

 We’ll explore how satellite data can be used to hold industry to account for the practices accelerating the climate crisis, and how asset managers and investors can leverage this information to support greener practices, and we’ll look at climate policy and how satellite information can be used to incite behavioural change